 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) (ASU 2016-02), which supersedes FASB ASC Topic 840, Leases (Topic 840), and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method for finance leases or on a straight-line basis over the term of the lease for operating leases.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than 12 months regardless of classification.
 Leases with a term of 12 months or less will be accounted for similar to existing guidance for operating leases.
 For companies that are not emerging growth companies, ASU 2016-02 is effective for fiscal years beginning after December 15, 2018.
 For emerging growth companies, the ASU was to be effective for fiscal years beginning after December 15, 2019.
 However, in November 2019, the FASB issued ASU 2019-10, Financial Instruments-Credit Losses (Topic 326), Derivatives and Hedging (Topic 815) and Leases (Topic 842): Effective Dates ("ASU 2019-10"), which included a one-year deferral of the effective date of ASU 2016-02 for certain entities.
 As a result, the ASU is now effective for emerging growth companies for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
 The Company expects to adopt the new standard in the first quarter of 2021 using the modified retrospective method, under which the Company will apply Topic 842 to existing and new leases as of January 1, 2021, but prior periods will not be restated and will continue to be reported under Topic 840 guidance in effect during those periods.
+The Company is currently evaluating the impact the adoption of these ASUs will have on its financial statements and related disclosures.
 The Company expects to recognize a right-of-use asset and corresponding lease liability for its real estate operating leases upon adoption.
 See Note 9 for more information related to the Company's lease obligations, which are presented on an undiscounted basis therein.